Transferring a colony

 - Shake (jolt) any bees still in the nuc hive onto the top bars of the new hive.
 In the unlikely event that the queen is in the nuc (check before you shake), rather than shake her in, place a comb with brood back into the nuc and wait for 5 minutes for her to walk onto the comb where she will be happiest.
 Then transfer her on the comb into the hive.

 - You can leave the nuc a couple of feet away and any remaining bees will find their new home after an hour or two.
 Fit crown board (smoke over the top of the frames to get the bees down if needed) and an empty super which will be used to house the feeder.
 If you have a rapid feeder, this can be placed on the crown board over the hole in it (the bee escape needs to be removed).

 - Fit roof.
 The feeder is in the space created by the empty super.

 - The same evening, give the bees a feeder full of syrup, 1kg sugar mixed with 1 litre of warm water.
-(If you feed when the bees are flying you may cause confusion or possibly other bees to rob the hive).
+(If you feed when the bees are flying you may cause confusion or possibly robbing, so it is good practice to feed in the evening).
 If you have a rapid feeder it will be in place already so it can be filled with syrup.
 Whilst walking up to the rear of the hive you should not be bothered by any bees.
 If you are nervous, by all means put a veil on.

 - You now have a hive of bees.
 For an early summer colony, it should quite easily fill the brood box by September.
 You may be lucky and get some honey.